Amalfi-Festival/amalfi-festival-org/_apply/piano.md

 ## Program details and application

-You will receive:
+The Amalfi Festival's Piano Program offers 2 sessions, each of which includes:

 * Four 1-hour private lessons, with multiple faculty
-* One masterclass
+* An opportunity to participate in one masterclass
 * An opportunity to perform in Young Artist Series
+* Admission to all festival concerts

 During the application process, you may request lessons with the faculty listed below.
-While there is no guarantee of faculty assignments, we will attempt to accommodate everyone's request.
+While there is no guarantee of faculty assignments, we will attempt to accommodate your requests.

 {% include site/session-info.md show-localization=false %}